historical sites

-Everywhere you go in the village of Codrington you see everyday evidence of the history of Barbuda.
-There are important ancient hand-dug wells that are still in use today, houses built over many centuries from hand-cut stone, old village walls, roads with fascinating old names, pre-columbian sites yet to be explored, and all of this is part of the unique Barbuda story.
-Our local historians and conservationists have joined forces with visiting academics, in particular Sophia Perdikaris at the BRC (Barbuda Reseach Centre) and her students, to research Barbuda history.
-Many of these articles can be found online and this Barbuda wells study describes the importance of well water to our population.
+Everywhere you go in the village of Codrington you see evidence of the everyday history of Barbuda.
+There are a few remaining ‘chattel’ houses built over many years still with hand-cut stone and shingle tiles, old village walls, roads with fascinating old names, pre-Columbian sites yet to be explored and all of this is part of the unique Barbuda story.
+Barbudan experts whose families owned these homes and local historians and conservationists have joined forces with visiting academics, in particular Sophia Perdikaris at the BRC (Barbuda Reseach Centre) and her students, to research and map Barbuda history, and her map above clearly identifies some of the sites.
+Many of her articles can be found online and as an example of their work this Barbuda wells study clearly describes the importance of our ancient wells to the community.

 Codrington House